BarelyMiSSeD/minqlx-plugins/linux_tools/README.md

 Try running dos2unix on the file.
 EX: dos2unix workshop.txt<br>
 This will convert the line feeds from windows format to the standard linux format.

+# Server Restarting
+<b>server_reboot.py and ServerStatus.py</b><br>
+The files must be used together.
+They allow rebooting the linux server if the Quake Live servers are empty.<br>
+The server_reboot.py is responsible for checking and rebooting the linux server.<br>
+The ServerStatus.py is a minqlx plugin that saves the current player count to the redis database so it can be read by server_reboot.py.<br>
+The setup instructions for the files are in the files at the top.
+The ServerStatus.py should only need to be loaded as a plugin on each Quake Live server, it has no variables that need to be set.<br>
+The server_reboot.py has variables at the top of the file, the ones in all CAPS, that need to be set.
+The redis database password is the only one that HAS to be set if you use a password for your database, otherwise set it to "".<br>